 As a director, Irene has directed Fame, Beauty and the Beast, The Wizard of Oz, Seussical, Annie, High School Musical, Maleficent, Fiddler on the Roof, Grease, Snow White, Cinderella, Enchanted and Frozen for The Performers Academy.
 Irene was children’s director for the Cork Opera House’s production of Oliver which toured to the Helix Theatre in Dublin.
 She has also directed Les Misérables student version at Cork Opera House.
 Irene holds a Fellowship with London college as well as a teachers Licentiate.

 Irene has subsequently returned to London to appear in the O2 arena, where she performed as part of the cast for the epic 25th Anniversary performance of Les Misérables.
-Many Performers Academy students watched the performance in Cork cinemas as it was televised worldwide.
-This was a very special moment to share with the up-and-coming, future West End performers.
+This performance was broadcast worldwide and is currently available on DVD.
+Many Performers Academy students watched the performance in Cork, an incredibly special moment to share with the up-and-coming, future West End performers.

-Since her return from London, Irene has been no stranger to the Cork stage having performed in numerous productions in Cork Opera House and The Everyman.
-Irene’s most notable appearances include her phenomenal performance in the one-woman musical Tell Me on a Sunday, the role of Maria in The Sound of Music, Mary Magdalene in Jesus Christ Superstar and Kitty Kiernan in the acclaimed production of Michael Collins.
+Since her return from London, Irene has been no stranger to the Cork stage, having performed in numerous productions in Cork Opera House and The Everyman.
+Irene’s most notable appearances include her phenomenal performance in the one-woman musical Tell Me on a Sunday, the role of Maria in The Sound of Music, Mary Magdalene in Jesus Christ Superstar as well as originating the role of Kitty Kiernan in the legendary Bryan Flynn’s acclaimed production of Michael Collins.